Cryptic432/FPS-2.0/README.md

 # FPS-2.0
-An FPS game with Unity.
+A FPS game with Unity.
+This game is being worked on by a team of 2 people.
+The game is designed recreationally, and will most likely be a free download when done.
+No further information.